Substitution or Complement? Uncovering the Interplay between Ride-hailing Services and Public Transit: Model results and analysis

 \subsection{Variable importance}

 Independent variables’ SHAP values (calculated by \eqref{eq: shap_calc}) corresponding to the four dependent variables (first- and last-mile complementary ratios, departure and arrival substitutive ratios) and their relative importance (calculated by \eqref{eq: impor_calc}) are shown in \Figref{fig:SHAP value scatter plot}.
 In the beeswarm diagrams on the left, the color of each dot indicates the value of the corresponding feature, ranging from blue (low values) to red (high values).
 Each dot’s horizontal position represents the SHAP value of the corresponding feature, indicating its contribution to the prediction of a specific data point.
 Thus, one can see how large or small feature values (reflected by the dot color) have a positive or negative impact on the prediction (reflected by the SHAP value on the x-axis).
 The beeswarm format piles up data points to reflect how often a given SHAP value occurs.
-Meanwhile, the right pie charts report the relative variable importance for each feature, which is calculated by \eqref{eq: impor_calc}.
-Both the beeswarm diagrams and pie charts only display the top 10 most important variables to highlight the key factors influencing the predictions.
+The bar charts on the right illustrate the relative variable importance for each feature, which is calculated by \eqref{eq: impor_calc}.
+To ensure the robustness and stability of these rankings, the importance is determined by tracking how frequently each variable appears in the top positions across 1,000 bootstrap resamples.
+The error bars represent the 95\% confidence intervals derived from the bootstrap process.
+Both the beeswarm diagrams and bar charts only display the top 10 most important variables to highlight the key factors influencing the predictions.